Shotgun slug: Uses

 Law enforcement officers are frequently equipped with shotguns.
-In contrast to traditional buckshot, slugs offer benefits of accuracy, range, and increased wounding potential at longer ranges while avoiding stray pellets.
+In contrast to traditional buckshot, slugs offer benefits of accuracy, range, and increased wounding potential at longer ranges while avoiding stray pellets that could injure bystanders or damage property.
 Further, a shotgun allows selecting a desired shell to meet the need in a variety of situations.
-Examples include a less-lethal cartridge in the form of a bean bag round or other less lethal slugs.
-A traditional rifle would offer greater range and accuracy than slugs, but without the ammunition choices and versatility.
+Examples include a less-lethal cartridge in the form of a bean bag round or other less lethal buckshot and slugs.
+A traditional rifle would offer greater range and accuracy than slugs, but without the variety of ammunition choices and versatility.